rewin123/space_editor/README.md

 ```

 ## Customization
-Custom types can be added to the editor gui and prefab editor with just a single line:
+Custom types can be added to the editor gui and prefab spawn system with just a single line:

 ```
 app.editor_registry::<Name>();